ChrstphrHll/npc_gen/students/Jamye Napraeleon.md

   int: 16
   str: 10
   wis: 12
-track: Assault
-trait: I always have a plan for what to do when things go wrong.
-trait1: Experimental
-trait2: Rigid
 year: 2
+guild: Alderden
+partyID: 73
 ---
 # Jamye Napraeleon
 ---
 ### Description
 - 2nd year Dragonborn Wizard in Alderden
-- frills, Red eyes, and red skin
+- frills, Violet Red eyes, and red skin
 - Is Experimental and Rigid, and has Cunning as their ideal

 ### Organizations